mlcommons/tiny/v0.5/training/anomaly_detection/README.md

 ### 4. Change parameters
 You can change the parameters for feature extraction and model definition by editing `baseline.yaml`.
-The version checked in to the repository was used while generating the TinyMLPerf reference model.
+The version checked in to the repository was used while generating the MLPerf Tiny reference model.

 ### 5. Run training script (for development dataset)
 Run the training script `00_train.py`.